kutschke/SecondaryInputs/README.md

    _**must**_ have the same art process_name as the art job that *creates* the trk and cal data products.
-2. We expect that events written to the two files will not be sorted in order of increasing `art::EventID`; moreover they order will be different in the crv file than it is in the trk+cal file.
+2. We expect that events written to the two files will not be sorted in order of increasing `art::EventID`; moreover the order may be different in the crv file than it is in the trk+cal file.
 In this case the job that merges the two files into one must not set `noEventSort : true` in the configuration of the RootInput module;
    the default is `false`.
 This is not likely a serious problem.